Quebec confirms 1st case of omicron COVID-19 variant | CBC News

 Arruda would not confirm whether the cases were related.

-Health Minister Christian Dubé said that about 115 travellers from southern African countries have been asked to take a new COVID-19 test and to isolate.
+Health Minister Christian Dubé said the case was discovered after 115 people in the province who had travelled to southern African countries were asked to take a new COVID-19 test and isolate, in accordance with new federal government rules announced Friday.

 Dubé said the government is monitoring two things about the new variant: if it's more contagious and if it's resistant to vaccines.
 He said expert analysis should clarify those points in the next two weeks.